-Separate to the section 95 reviews outlined above, the Bank has also committed to the Reserve Bank and Financial Markets Authority to address its technology issues and engaged Deloitte to monitor progress.
-While work has been underway to address these issues for some time, more work is required to meet the Bank's expectations and those of the regulators.
+Separate to the section 95 reviews outlined above, the Bank has also committed to the Reserve Bank, APRA and Financial Markets Authority to address various technology issues.
+Material progress has been made in addressing these technology issues including improving system resilience.
+However, more work is required to meet the Bank's expectations and those of the regulators.